Crafting In-context Examples according to LMs' Parametric Knowledge: Results for Answer Ordering Strategies

 \section{Results for Answer Ordering Strategies}

-Having introduced strategies for ordering answers for in-context examples, we study how this impacts the generation of answers.
+Having introduced strategies for ordering answers for in-context examples, we study how this impacts the generation of answers with Llama2 and OPT.
 We first evaluate whether the generated answers mimic the ordering of answers in in-context examples.
 Then, we evaluate whether the ordering impacts the size and the accuracy of predicted answer set.
+We also report whether two model's parametric knowledges are in sync, meaning, if one model knows about one fact, does the other model likely to know the same fact?
+We overall observe such patterns, particularly for QUEST dataset.